Our practice tests contain four sections as per official ACT pattern: English, math, science, and reading.

 The ACT also includes an optional essay.
-The ACT takes three and a half hours with the essay section or three hours without the essay section.
-It has a total of 215 questions.
-Many test-takers feel the allocated time isn’t enough, but this depends on the level of your knowledge and skills, plus your familiarity with the test structure and rules.
-Again, this is where practice tests can help you.
+The ACT takes three and one half hours with this section or three hours without this section.
+It has a sum of 215 questions.
+Many test-takers feel the allocated time isn’t enough, but this depends on the level of your learning and ability, plus your familiarity with the examination structure and rules.
+Again, this is where exercises can help you.

 |Test||Number Of Questions||Time||Description|